Skip to ma into content

 • reduction of energy costs during evaporation

 The drying of chlorine gas is an essential step in the production of chlorine.
-This process involves removing moisture from the chlorine gas to make it suitable for industrial applications.
-Drying is carried out by physical methods such as cooling and condensing the gas or by using desiccants like concentrated sulfuric acid or molecular sieves.
+This process involves the removal of moisture from the chlorine gas to make it suitable for industrial applications.
+Drying is carried out by physical methods such as cooling and condensing the gas or by using drying agents such as concentrated sulfuric acid or molecular sieves.
 These techniques ensure that the chlorine is in a pure and dry form.
-Although chlorine gas drying is a technicallydemanding process, it plays a crucial role in many industries, as dried chlorine gas is used for a variety of applications, from water treatment to the production of plastics and pharmaceuticals.
+Although chlorine gas drying is a technicallydemanding process, it plays a crucial role in many industries as dried chlorine gas is used for a variety of applications, from water treatment to the production of plastics and pharmaceuticals.

 The chlorine gas generated in the anode area of the electrolyzer must be freed from its water content before further use, as its corrosiveness increases with a moisture content above 30 ppm.
 For drying, the chlorine gas is directed into absorption towers, where the water content in the chlorine gas is absorbed by highly concentrated sulfuric acid (80-99 wt% H2SO4) is absorbed.